samharrison7/samharrison-hugo/content/about.md

 ### Buy me a coffee!

-The site costs money to run!
-Please consider donating if you found any of the content useful.
+The site costs (a little bit of) money and (quite a lot of) time to run!
+Please consider donating if you find any of the content useful 🙂

 {{< kofi >}}